Scampi-ml/lurkarts-clone/README.md

 # lurkarts-clone
-My attempt to do re-create the lurkarts bot on twitch.
+My attempt to re-create the lurkarts bot on twitch.